nvaccess/nvda/user_docs/en/userGuide.md

 * Disabled: NVDA doesn't interfere with volume levels of other applications.
 * Enabled: volume of other applications can be adjusted via [other applications volume slider](#OtherAppVolume).
-* Muted: all other applications are muted.

 The following keyboard command can also be used from anywhere:

 | Name | Key | Description |
 |---|---|---|
 | Toggle "Applications volume adjuster" status | `NVDA+alt+delete` | Cycles through statuses for "Applications volume adjuster" |

-If this option is set to muted, then its value will not be stored and it will be restored to enabled upon next restart of NVDA.

 This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.